Common Insurance Terms

 The Affordable Care Act (ACA) includes many new terms and benefits that can lead to questions and confusion for those with and without insurance.
 To help you through the health care reform maze here is a list of health care reform related terms and details on how they may impact your health insurance coverage.

-Preventive Services – Since 2010 preventive services have been covered with no copayments, coinsurance or deductibles.
-Beginning in 2012, additional preventive services for women were also added without copayments, coinsurance or deductibles.
+Since 2010 preventive services have been covered with no copayments, coinsurance or deductibles.
+Beginning in 2012, additional preventive services for women were added without copayments, coinsurance or deductibles.

-Special Enrollment Period - A time outside of the open enrollment period which an individual/family has the right to sign up for or change health coverage and receive guaranteed coverage.
+A time outside of the open enrollment period during which an individual/family has the right to sign up for or change health coverage and receive guaranteed coverage.
 To be eligible, individual/family must have a qualifying life event

 Since 2012, insurance carriers have been required to provide consumers with a concise document outlining, in plain language, and simple and consistent information about health plan benefits and coverage.